VitalyRomanov/nhkv/README.md

 ## Requirements

-Key-value store relies on Python's sqlite3 and mmap modules.
+Key-value store relies on Python's shelve (or sqlite3) and mmap modules.

 ## Alternatives